 Change takes time.
 Social and environmental challenges such as persistent poverty and climate change cannot be solved with a short-term mindset.
 If the financial capital required to solve these issues is to be effective, that capital will need to be patient.
 By taking a long-term approach to investing Baillie Gifford’s Positive Change strategy aims to support companies making decisions and taking actions that will be beneficial for their business, society and the environment in the coming years and decades.
 That also makes business sense: companies whose core business activities are addressing global challenges will experience rising demand for their products and services: they have phenomenal growth opportunity.

 Baillie Gifford’s belief is that owning shares of exceptional businesses whose products and services are having a positive impact on society is a more effective way of delivering positive change than avoiding those doing harm: they take a positive and proactive approach.
-This philosophy might sound like the trend of Environmental, Social and Governance (ESG) investing — measuring the sustainability and ethical impact of an investment in a company or business – but it’s a natural extension of how Baillie Gifford has been investing for decades.
+This philosophy goes beyond traditional Environmental, Social and Governance (ESG) investing — utilizing material nonfinancial information to price risk appropriately – but it’s a natural extension of how Baillie Gifford has been investing for decades.
 “Engaging with companies and investing responsibly for the long term is second nature to us,” said Catherine Flockhart, Director at Baillie Gifford.
 “We build strong relationships with management teams to help new companies grow, and to help more established companies continue to improve on what they’re already doing well.”